Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-Note: [[!MPEGCMAF]] has the notion of an inband DASH event message box to convey metadata and event messages.
+Note: [[!MPEGCMAF]] has the notion of an inband DashEventMessageBox to convey metadata and event messages.
 In the current specification a separate track is used instead to convey timed metadata and event messages.
-Advantages include avoiding sending duplicate information in multiple tracks, and avoiding a strong dependency between media and metadata by interleaving them.
+Advantages include avoiding sending duplicate information in multiple tracks, and avoiding a strong dependency between media and metadata by not interleaving them.
 The [=Ingest source=] SHOULD NOT send inband emsg box and the receiver SHOULD ignore it.
 Instead DashEventMessageBox can be carried in samples of the timed metadata track as described in clause 9.